Intelligent-Robot-Course/Homework/hw3/readme.md

 -- Course: *Intelligent Robotics – Professor: Qi Hao*

-**Coding Homeworks.** Most of coding assignments will be done by Python(>=3.5) under a simple [robotics simulator](https://github.com/hanruihua/intelligent-robot-simulator/tree/edu).
-You can follow the [Coding instruction](#jump) to use this simulator to complete the coding question1,2,3.
-Your final submission should be a compressed package with extension .zip, which includes your codes and explanations (you need to know how to write the manuscript with Markdown or LATEX, the scan version is also accepted).
-Your code should be run step-by-step without any error.
-Real-time animation is also encouraged.

 **Note:** The graphs as shown below are only simple demonstrations to help your understanding.
 You can develop your own algorithms to achieve higher performance.

 ## Question1